meshplay/meshplay/docs/pages/concepts/logical/workspaces.md

 ## Best Practices

-To make the most of Meshery Workspaces, here are some best practices:
+To make the most of Meshplay Workspaces, here are some best practices:

 - Clearly define permissions in the form of team assignement to ensure proper access control.
 - Use Infrastructure Designs to standardize resource deployments.
 - Regularly review and update your Workspace's resources and configurations.

-Meshery Workspaces enhance collaboration within your teams, providing a structured environment for sharing and managing resources.
-By following best practices and understanding the core components of Workspaces, you can maximize the benefits of this feature in Meshery.
+Meshplay Workspaces enhance collaboration within your teams, providing a structured environment for sharing and managing resources.
+By following best practices and understanding the core components of Workspaces, you can maximize the benefits of this feature in Meshplay.